 Danube University Krems

 The Danube University Krems was founded in 1995 and is a state university specializing in postgraduate education.
 It is one of the leading European providers of extra-occupational university courses.
 It updates the knowledge of academics and executives, addresses the societal challenge of lifelong learning, and provides application-oriented research.
-The focal points of the Political Communication platform are political information, political participation and political communication in the narrower sense as campaign work.
+The focal points of the project netPOL are political information, political participation and political communication in the narrower sense as campaign work.

-As part of the professorship for democracy studies and policy research, two university courses (Political Education and Political Communication) are currently being offered as well as participation research projects.
+There are two university courses (Political Education and Political Communication) being offered as well as participation research projects.